 Adding a beneficiary is the fastest and most secure way to get funds to the intended recipient.
-It also provides transparency to and instills a sense of trust among donors.
+It also provides transparency and instills a sense of trust among donors.

 The beneficiary will add their own bank information, so funds will not go through your account

-For the beneficiary, setting up withdrawals involves adding their personal and bank information, and could require them to upload documents to be reviewed and verified by our payment partner.
-Our support team will be available to help them every step of the way, but please keep in mind that as soon your beneficiary accepts their invitation, an account will be created for them using their personal email.
+For the beneficiary, setting up bank transfers involves adding their personal and bank information, and could require them to upload documents to be reviewed and verified by our payment partner.
+Our support team will be available to help them every step of the way, but please keep in mind that as soon as your beneficiary accepts their invitation, an account will be created for them using their personal email.
 Their GoFundMe account is separate from yours, so you won’t be able to assist them from within your account.

 The beneficiary’s name will show on your fundraiser page